StrikingLoo/strikingloo.github.io/wiki-articles/books/the-machinery-of-life.md

 ## Chapter 1: Introduction

 The last joint in your finger is about 1000 cells long.
-A similar proportion to how many grains of rice fit in a room.
+A similar proportion to how many grains of rice fit accross the side of a room.
 The same way, the quantity of proteins that fit in a cell is also around 1M.

 However, a protein moves through a cell (in a completely random walk) at about a million times its own length every second.